ngthard/Capstone_HomeworkHelpers/README.md

 - **Cloud Computing:** Resources such as Great Lakes, Google Colab, AWS, or GCP.
 - **Advising:** Guidance on Gen AI, LLMs, RAG, Langchain, and model fine-tuning.
 - **Budget:** Potential funding for conducting human panel evaluations.

+## Using this Github
+Our repository is broken into a few different sections.
+"Preprocessing" contains scripts to load, ingest, and process the data in a variety of maners.
+"SupservisedLearning" and "UnsupervisedLearning" both contain some very initial data anlysis to validate and determine the right data to use for our final project.
+"Exploratory Analysis" contains scripts we used to test out inital models, propts, and techniques on our data to start to determine the right process for our application.
+"Evaluation" contains to code that we used for our final evaluation technique.
+"RAG" congains most of the code we used to tune and implement our final model, LLaMA 3.

+In order to properly use our scripts, one must install all requirements included in the requirements.txt file.
+They must also gather their own secrets, keys, and environment variables for LLMs and inference apis as they are personal credentials and can't be shared within the repository.

 ## Acknowledgements
 We extend our gratitude to Dr. O'Brien and the MADS staff for their invaluable support and guidance throughout this project.